Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Discussion and Conclusion

-In this paper, we demonstrate the importance of estimating the label noise rate to build a novel noisy-label sample selection curriculum.
-This estimation is a process within the training of our proposed graphical model that can effortlessly be integrated with SOTA noisy-label robust learning approaches to boost their classification accuracy on synthetic and real-world benchmarks that include CIFAR100~\citep{krizhevsky2009learning}, red mini-ImageNet~\citep{jiang2020beyond}, Clothing1M~\citep{xiao2015learning}, mini-WebVision~\citep{li2020dividemix} and ImageNet~\citep{krizhevsky2012imagenet}.
+In this work, we proposed an innovative graphical model for IDN noisy-label learning, focusing on the estimation of the label noise rate that is leveraged to introduce a robust sample selection curriculum.
+Given that SOTA IDN noisy-label learning approaches tend to rely on sample selection methods, our method can be seamlessly integrated to them to improve their performance in many synthetic and real-world benchmarks, including CIFAR100~\cite{krizhevsky2009learning}, red mini-ImageNet~\cite{jiang2020beyond}, Clothing1M~\cite{xiao2015learning}, mini-WebVision~\cite{li2020dividemix}, and ImageNet~\cite{krizhevsky2012imagenet}.

-This paper will encourage researchers and practitioners in the field to explore the noisy-label noise rate estimation for sample selection approaches.
-We aim to explore other (and perhaps more effective) ways to estimate noise rates.
-We also plan to investigate whether the estimated noise rate could be leveraged for other purposes beyond sample selection, such as for the study of theoretical aspects of noisy-label learning.
-We have not detected any negative societal impact but we anticipate many positive societal impacts provided by estimating the noise rate and alleviating biases in the noisy data.
-For example, it can help to reduce the arduous annotation task for maintaining the data quality.
-We hope that this work would help other researchers to study the importance of estimating and using label noise rate in the designing of new noisy-label robust approaches.